noah-es/Galactic-Classification/README.md

 ![ConvNeXt Tiny](Resultados/PrediccionCNX.png)

 ## Bibliography
-1. **Preethi B Nair and Roberto G Abraham** _A catalog of detailed visual morphological classifications for 14,034 galaxies in the sloan digital sky survey._.
-The Astrophysical Journal Supplement Series, 2010.
+1. **Preethi B Nair and Roberto G Abraham.** _A catalog of detailed visual morphological classifications for 14,034 galaxies in the sloan digital sky survey._ The Astrophysical Journal Supplement Series, 2010.